Migrate Website from Wix to WooCommerce: Step-by-Step Guide

 Export Your Products from Wix

-Note: Wix allows exporting up to 5,000 products, and digital products like eBooks cannot be exported.
+Note: Wix allows exporting up to 5,000 products; however, digital products, such as eBooks, cannot be exported.

 Read More: How to Add A WooCommerce Shop to Google Merchant Centre?